Why Understanding the Global Ski Calendar Matters

 | December | Europe, USA, Canada, Japan |

-Looking at ski season this way helps you match your trip to the best part of the year rather than forcing yourself into one destination.
-It is also useful if you want to ski more than once in a year, as it shows how you can move between hemispheres and keep following winter.
+Looking at skiing this way helps you match your trip to the best part of the year rather than locking yourself into one destination.
+It is also useful if you want to ski more than once in a year, because it shows how you can move between hemispheres and keep following winter.

 One of the most overlooked parts of planning a ski trip is the airport.
 The best month to ski matters, but so does how easily you can actually reach the resort once you land.
-Some ski resorts are only an hour or two from the airport, while others involve a long transfer by train, bus or private shuttle.
-For this reason, the best ski season guide should also consider access, not just snowfall.
+Some ski resorts are only one or two hours from the airport, while others involve a much longer transfer by train, bus, or private shuttle.
+For this reason, a good ski season guide should consider access as well as snowfall.

-In Europe, Geneva is one of the most important ski airports because it gives access to many French and Swiss ski resorts.
-Innsbruck is one of the best options for Austrian ski trips, while Salzburg, Munich and Turin are also major gateways for alpine resorts.
-These airports are especially important during peak ski season because transfer times can shape the whole holiday experience.
+In Europe, Geneva is one of the most important ski airports because it gives access to a huge number of French and Swiss resorts.
+Innsbruck is one of the best options for Austrian ski trips, while Salzburg, Munich, and Turin are also key gateways for Alpine resorts.
+These airports matter even more during peak season because transfer times can shape the whole holiday experience, especially on a short break.

-In the southern hemisphere, Santiago is the main airport for skiing in Chile, while Queenstown is one of the most useful airports for ski resorts in New Zealand.
-Choosing the right airport can save several hours of transfer time, which is why access should be part of deciding where and when to ski.
+In the southern hemisphere, Santiago is the main airport for skiing in Chile, while Queenstown is one of the most useful airports for ski trips in New Zealand.
+Choosing the right arrival airport can save several hours of travel time, which is why airport access should be part of deciding where and when to ski, not just an afterthought.

 | Airport | Best For |